Averages in 11-Plus Mathematics

 Mode

-The mode is the value that appears most frequently in a dataset.
-A dataset may have one mode, more than one mode, or no mode at all.
+The mode is the value that appears most frequently in a data set.
+A set of data may have one mode, more than one mode, or no mode at all.

 Solution: